June 18, 2019

 4. Nutrition Facts Panel

-Some things that automatically deter me from even picking up and investigating a food are:
+Some label claims that will likely deter me from even picking up and investigating a food are:

 • Low Fat